hippke/wotan/README.md

 If that is too much effort, you should first examine your data.
 - Is it mostly white (Gaussian) noise?
 Use a time-windowed sliding mean.
 This is the most efficient method for white noise.
-- With promiment outliers (such as transits or flares), use a robust time-windowed method such as the ``biweight``.
-This is usually superior to the ``median`` or clipped/trimmed methods.
+- With prominent outliers (such as transits or flares), use a robust time-windowed method such as the ``biweight``.
+This is usually superior to the ``median`` or trimmed methods.
-- Is it (semi) periodic?
+- Are there (semi-) periodic trends?
 In addition to a time-windowed biweight, try a spline-based method.
 Experimenting with periodic GPs is worthwhile.

 Installation